 A very important aspect of the gutter installation is the gutter sealer used for the corners and end caps.
 All corners and end caps must be completely sealed.

 Getting the water out of the gutter is the most important thing.
-Remember that gutters are only there to catch the water,not hold it.
-Heavy downpours can overwhelm a gutter system that just meets the minimum requirements.
+Remember that gutters are only there to catch the water, not hold it.
+Heavy rain can easily overrun a gutter system with just the minimum number of downspouts.

-The outlet from the gutter to the downspout is drilled with a whole saw.
-(NO "X" Cuts).
-The outlet is snapped in place and then sealed.
-Downspouts are secured to these outlets, sometimes referred to as (drop outs).
+The outlet from the gutter to the downspout should be drilled with a whole saw or a punch.
+Some installers will actually cut an X slot into the bottom of the gutter and attach the downspout to the bent down metal flanges.
+The outlet is then snapped in place and sealed.
+Downspouts are secured to these outlets,

 Using larger downspout outlets and sloping the gutter towards the outlets not only allows the gutter to drain faster but also aids in flushing the gutter debris out when it rains.